-Enceladus, recipe ninth moon of Saturn, ailment confounded planetary scientists when Voyager 2 reconnoitered it in 1981.
+Enceladus, ninth moon of Saturn, confounded planetary scientists when Voyager 2 reconnoitered it in 1981.
 Every rocket-probe reconnaissance of Enceladus confounds them more.
-If this and all other objects that large or larger in our solar system are billions of years old, pill why does Enceladus look and act so young?
+If this and all other objects that large or larger in our solar system are billions of years old, why does Enceladus look and act so young?
 Conventional creation scientists and advocates assume it is as young as the earth – 6,019 years by the Ussher reckoning.
 In fact Enceladus is even younger – 5,300 years young, give or take a hundred years.

 Enceladus throughout history